jacobbarglof/thronOS/README.md

 A minimal, customizable Arch Linux ISO powered by ThronOS, featuring a sleek Tron-inspired user interface and a preconfigured ArchISO environment.

-This is an early build and NOT RECCOMENDED FOR INSTALLATION for anything important.
+This is an early build and NOT RECOMENDED FOR INSTALLATION for anything important.
 Use privleged commands with caution

 ---